 - 2. ICC Staff The ICC Staff has primary responsibilities to make recommendations to the Commission, participate in the development of the annual TRM Update filing, make recommendations for TRM Updates, and participate in the SAG and the TAC.
-On or about October 1st of each program year, the ICC Staff shall submit a Staff Report (with the consensus Updated TRM attached) to the Commission to initiate the TRM Update proceeding, wherein the Commission would consider officially approving the Updated TRM.
-In the event that consensus is not reached regarding certain TRM Updates, the ICC Staff would submit a Staff Report to the Commission to initiate a proceeding to resolve the non-consensus TRM Update issues. - 3.
+On or about October 1st of each program year, the ICC Staff shall submit a Staff Report (with the Updated TRM attached) to the Commission to initiate the TRM Update proceeding, wherein the Commission would consider officially approving the Updated TRM. - 3.
 Illinois Energy Efficiency Stakeholder Advisory Group5 (SAG) The SAG is advised of and given the opportunity to comment on the TRM Administrator's recommended TRM Updates prior to the Updated TRM being filed with the ICC.
 However, technical issues regarding the TRM are usually addressed substantively through the TAC, which is open to any SAG participant.
 SAG participants can make recommendations for TRM Updates. - 4.
 Program Administrators (Utilities) The Program Administrators have primary responsibility to cost-effectively meet the energy savings targets defined by Illinois statute by implementing energy efficiency programs.
 The Program Administrators are also responsible for tracking program participation, reporting estimates of energy savings using TRM values (where such values exist), estimating cost effectiveness, and implementing the TRM savings values, including TRM Measure Codes and other information necessary to apply the TRM, through their tracking systems.
 The Program Administrators and the TAC collaborate with the Evaluators prior to the start of each program year to determine an appropriate balance of data collection necessary to update and implement the TRM in the upcoming program year while considering the administrative cost and participant burden associated with such data collection.
 The Program Administrators and the TAC make recommendations for TRM Updates.
 The Program Administrators may present to the SAG prior to the annual TRM Update proceeding, information explaining how the proposed TRM Updates impact their energy efficiency portfolios. - 5.
 SAG Technical Advisory Committee (TAC) The TAC is a subcommittee of the SAG whose primary responsibility is to provide a forum to allow all interested parties to recommend TRM Updates and facilitate consensus for TRM Updates among the Evaluators, ICC Staff, Program Administrators, environmental organizations, interested stakeholders (e.g., other SAG participants), and the TRM Administrator prior to the annual TRM Update proceeding.
 All recommendations for TRM Updates shall be submitted to the TAC.
-Where consensus does not emerge in the TAC regarding a particular TRM Update, the SAG provides a forum where experts on all sides of the contested issue can present their expert opinions in an effort to inform parties of the contested issue and to also facilitate consensus.
-Any documents filed with the ICC will reflect any areas where consensus is not reached through a "Comparison Exhibit of Non-Consensus TRM Updates" that sets forth the different expert opinions on any non-consensus TRM Update issues. - 6.
-TRM Administrator (Independent Consultant) The TRM Administrator has primary responsibilities to manage updates to the TRM document, present TRM Updates to the SAG and the TAC, coordinate with the SAG, serve as an independent technical resource, and-if desired by the SAG-manage a publicly
+Where consensus does not emerge in the TAC regarding a particular TRM Update, the SAG provides a forum where experts on all sides of the contested issue can present their expert opinions in an effort to inform parties of the contested issue and to also facilitate consensus. - 6.
+TRM Administrator (Independent Consultant) The TRM Administrator has primary responsibilities to manage updates to the TRM document, present TRM Updates to the SAG and the TAC, coordinate with the SAG, serve as an independent technical resource, and-if desired by the SAG-manage a publicly accessible TRM website that contains TRM-related documents such as references, recommendations, responses, and versions of the TRM.
+The TRM Administrator reviews and responds6 to all formal TRM Update recommendations by a date specified in advance by the TRM Administrator, when updating the TRM for a